badgersky/todo-web-app/README.md

 # TODO WEB APP

 ## Application will help user manage their time.
-Users will be able to plan things they heave to do.
+Users will be able to plan things by adding tasks to databse.